ConfederacyOfGaia/Gaia/races.md

 - **Speed.** Your base walking speed is 25 feet.
 - **Gnome Cunning.** Advantage on Intellifence, Wisdom, and Charisma saving throws against magic.
 - **Racial Enemy.** Gnomes have a long-standing and deep-seated hatred of orcs, and gain a +1 to hit when fighting them.

+Unlike PHB gnomes, these gnomes do not have any kind of small animal affinity.

 ## Elves